autokey/autokey/Dynamic-Phrases,-Using-Macros-as-placeholders-in-Phrases.md

 Phrases can be made dynamic by including one or more macros.
 A macro looks like an XML/HTML `<tag>`, it consists of a special keyword and space separated arguments in the `key=value` form, enclosed in angle brackets (`<` and `>`).
 Whenever a Phrase is expanded, all included macros are executed.
 Then the macro tags are replaced with their execution results.
+When the replacement is finished, the result gets pasted or typed (depending on the phrase setting).

 The current interface and implementation is a bit brittle:
 - Argument values can’t contain spaces
-- `<>` signs in argument values interfere with the parser, and can’t be escaped
+- `<>` angle brackets in argument values interfere with the parser, and can’t be escaped
 - All arguments are required, even if you don’t want to use them (like providing arguments to executed scripts)